 Ram 1500 Towing Capacity

-The Ram 1500 is a rugged and muscular truck that is built to take on any challenge and help you haul larger items and equipment around Lavon, Fate, and Heath.
-And at Rockwall CDJR, we want to show you the impressive Ram 1500 towing capacity.
+The Ram 1500 is a rugged and muscular truck.
+The fact that it’s built to take on any challenge gives it the potential to become a valuable ally as you haul larger items and equipment around Rockwall, Terrell, Rowlett, and Wylie, TX.

 Various Configurations of the Ram 1500

 The towing capacity that you’re able to get out of the Ram 1500 ultimately depends on how you configure your truck.
 So, before diving into the weight that this truck can tow, we want to go over the various trim levels, engine options, cabs, and box lengths you can choose when building your new Ram 1500.